m-sezgin/ml-portfolio/revised-piece/README.md

 and then iteratively choose one fold to be the test set for k rounds of training and testing.
-The linear regression model is trained on 100-(100/k)% of the data each iteration, with the input and output variables, and then is asked to predict the values of output variable based on the input variable values in the test set.
+The linear regression model is trained on 100-(100/k)% of the data each iteration, with the input and output variables, and then is asked to predict the values of the output variable based on the input variable values in the test set.
 The error is then computed from the true and predicted values for each iteration, with the final cross-val error being the mean of all these errors.